Superman II: The Richard Donner Cut: The Richard Donner Cut

-Creating the Donner Cut
+Creating the Richard Donner Cut

-The prospect of creating a Richard Donner cut of Superman II did not begin to gain momentum until the 2001 restoration of Superman: The Movie for DVD.
-At this time, six tons of footage for Superman and six tons of footage for Superman II were discovered in vaults in England by Michael Thau, including much "lost" footage filmed by Richard Donner.
+The prospect of creating a Richard Donner cut did not begin to gain momentum until the 2001 DVD restoration of Superman.
+At the time, six tons of footage of each Superman film were discovered in vaults in England by Michael Thau, including much "lost" footage filmed by Donner.
 Soon after, Donner was approached by Warner Bros. to do an extended version of Superman II, but remained reluctant to revisit the movie.
-In May 2001, he told the website IGN, "At the time, the studio wanted me to go back in and re-cut the film and add anything I wanted to add or do anything I wanted to do.
+In May 2001, he told the website IGN: "At the time, the studio wanted me to go back in and re-cut the film and add anything I wanted to add or do anything I wanted to do.
 Quite honestly, I was done with it.
 I was finished."

-Nonetheless, fans continued to campaign for the film such as Birmingham native Dharmesh Chauhan who launched his website, supermancinema.co.uk, in which he petitioned for a release of the Richard Donner cut.
-In June 2004, Margot Kidder said in an interview for Starlog that "There's a whole other Superman II in a vault somewhere, with scenes of Chris and me that have never seen the light of day.
-It's far better than the one that was released."
-The Planet of the Apes fansite TheForbidden-Zone.com launched an Internet campaign demanding Warner Bros. to allow Donner to release his version of Superman II in conjunction with the film's 25th anniversary.
+Nonetheless, fans continued to campaign for the film, including Birmingham, England native Dharmesh Chauhan who launched his website, supermancinema.co.uk, in which he petitioned for a release of the Richard Donner cut.
+In May 2004, the Planet of the Apes fansite TheForbidden-Zone.com launched an Internet campaign demanding Warner Bros. to allow Donner to release his version of Superman II in conjunction with the film's 25th anniversary.
 On June 19, 2004, the studio responded with the statement, "Warner Home Video is supportive of an extended version of Superman II on DVD.
 However, there are complex legal issues that need to be resolved before the film can be re-released.
 Warner Home Video is presently addressing those issues."
+That same month, Margot Kidder said in an interview for Starlog: "There's a whole other Superman II in a vault somewhere, with scenes of Chris and me that have never seen the light of day.
+It's far better than the one that was released."

 Other than Donner's reluctance to re-visit the project, these legal issues were the greatest obstacle towards creating a Donner cut.
 The required footage was still owned by the Salkinds, and issues of using Brando's filmed footage in Superman II remained unresolved.
-In March 2005, it was reported that stock footage of Brando would be used in the then-upcoming sequel Superman Returns.
+In March 2005, it was speculated that archive footage of Brando would be used in the then-upcoming sequel Superman Returns (2006).
 Later, in November 2006, Donner Cut producer Michael Thau told American Cinematographer magazine, "Marlon Brando's estate made a deal with Warner Bros. to license some of his footage for Superman Returns.
 This later led to the studio going back to his estate for our re-cut of Superman II.
 If that footage couldn't be used, it wasn't worth doing the project."